Stars From General Hospital You Didn't Know Died

 Norma Connolly

-Norma Connolly was famed for playing Ruby Anderson, a sex worker turned diner owner on "General Hospital."
+Norma Connolly was famed for playing Ruby Anderson, a prostitute turned diner owner on "General Hospital."
 Connolly was a mainstay on the soap, having played Ruby for 20 years, per the Los Angeles Times.
 Away from the cameras, she was an ardent activist in raising awareness of AIDS and was on the board of Hollywood Helps; she ushered in her soap opera co-stars to lend support to the important cause via the 1992 "Soap Star Spectacular."
 She also spoke out against the apparent sexism of Hollywood and campaigned for women to have roles of greater gravitas in the industry.

 As noted by The Washington Post, Connolly was a classically trained actor who starred in Tennessee Williams' "A Streetcar Named Desire" and "Night of the Iguana," as well as "The Crucible" by Arthur Miller.
 She was also in Alfred Hitchcock's "The Wrong Man."